How to Self Publish on Kindle in Three Easy Steps

 - Search keywords (up to 7, add the themes of the novel, don’t duplicate the categories)

 These other items can just be left blank/default: Subtitle, Series, Edition Number, Publisher, Language,Publication Date, ISBN.

 Verify Your Publishing Rights

-As you are self-publishing your own work, and so you have copyright, select This is not a public domain work and I hold the necessary publishing rights.
+As you are self-publishing your own work, and so you have copyright, and can legally sell your story on Amazon, select This is not a public domain work and I hold the necessary publishing rights.